New from the Lab·The Compass — an open moral reasoning standard for AI, tested across frontier modelsExplore →

 Implementation cost ranges

-Reference ranges for Australian MSP market.
+Illustrative ranges for scoping conversations.
 Adjust for local market rates, client size, and engagement complexity.
 These are not catalogue prices — use them to sanity-check your scope.

 AI Readiness Assessment